Chapter 7 Regression III: categorical independent variables and multiple regression models

 Looking only at covariation between pairs of variables can be misleading.
 It may lead you to conclude that a relationship is more important than it really is.
 This is no trivial matter, but one of the most important ones we confront in research and policy.

-It’s not an exaggeration to say that most quantitative explanatory research is about trying to control for the presence of confounders, variables that may explain away observed associations.
+It’s not an exaggeration to say that most quantitative explanatory research aims to control for confounders, variables that may explain away observed associations.
 Think about any criminology question: Does marriage reduce crime?
 Or is it that people who get married are different from those who don’t (and are those pre-existing differences that are associated with less crime)?
 Do gangs lead to more crime?
 Or is it that young people who join gangs are more likely to be offenders to start with?
 Are the police being racist when they stop and search more members of ethnic minorities?
 Or are there other factors (i.e., offending, area of residence, time spent in the street) that, once controlled, would mean no ethnic disproportionality in stop and searches?
 Does a particular program reduce crime?
 Or is the observed change due to something else?

 But is the model right?
 Sampson and Raudenbush argue that this is not entirely correct.
-They argued and tried to show that other confounding (poverty, collective efficacy) factors explain the association between signs of incivility and more serious crime.
-In other words, the reason why you see antisocial behaviour in the same communities that you see crime is because other structural factors explain both of those outcomes.
+They argued and tried to show that other confounding factors (poverty, collective efficacy) explain the association between signs of incivility and more serious crime.
+In other words, the reason why you see antisocial behaviour in the same communities that you see crime is that other structural factors explain both of those outcomes.
 They also argue that perceptions of antisocial behaviour are not just produced by observed antisocial behaviour but also by stereotypes about social class and race.
 If you believe them, then the policy implications are that only tackling antisocial behaviour won’t help you to reduce crime (as Wilson and Kelling have argued).
 So, as you can see, this stuff matters for policy, not just for theory.

 7.3 Fitting and interpreting a multiple regression model